CHUV-Neurotech/tutorials/topic-github/obtain-github-pro-for-education.md

-# Guide to obtain your Github Team upgrade
+# Guide to obtain your Github Team upgrade for free

 Thanks to the GitHub Education program, all members of our team can benefit of the GitHub Team Subscription Plan for free.